 Who is Eligible?

-At this time funds awarded under this section assist students who are enrolled in a degree or certificate program at Wright Graduate University for Spring 2021 quarter.
+At this time funds awarded under this section assist students who are enrolled in a degree or certificate program at Wright Graduate University for Summer 2021 quarter.

 Grants range from $200.00 to $1200.00 per eligible student per quarter.